Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/vsts/teams/readme.md

 ---
-title: Microsoft Teams Integration (Collaborate, Communicate and Celebrate)
+title: Collaborate, Communicate, and Celebrate with Teams
-layout: page
+description: Microsoft Teams Integration (Collaborate, Communicate and Celebrate) ms.prod: vs-devops-alm ms.technology: ms.assetid: F20E9BA1-BDEB-4BFE-B120-86BD6DF90940
-sidebar: vsts
+ms.manager: douge
-permalink: /labs/vsts/teams/
+ms.author:
-folder: /labs/vsts/teams/
+ms.date: 01/25/2018
 ---

-Last updated:6/27/2017
+# Collaborate, Communicate, and Celebrate with Teams

-## Overview
+**VSTS**

 <a href="https://teams.microsoft.com/start">**Microsoft Teams**</a> is your chat-centered workspace in Office 365.
 Software development teams get instant access to everything they need in a dedicated
 hub for teamwork, that brings your teams, conversations, content and tools from across Office 365 and Visual Studio Team Services together into one place.